works info

 Ruskin School of Art

-This website is developed in the possibly rather misguided expectation that it will be viewed on a computer screen.
+This website is developed in the hope that it will be viewed on a computer screen.

-Underlying the works and exhibitions documented on this website is a broad commitment to questioning how images move between mediums and through the world, how they shape consciousness and the perception of time, and what it means to represent.
-Indivisible from this is a fascination with the embodiment of thought, the embeddedness of humanity in technology, and with the complex dialectical play between the visual and the verbal.
-Such seemingly abstract or distanced concerns are subtended by more human and personal ones: no less significant is finding a space in which to explore what it is to be visible, what it is to touch and be touched, and for visibility or touch to be withheld.
+Underlying the works and exhibitions documented on this website is desire to explore in new ways what it is to see and be seen, what it is to touch and to be touched, and the consequences of visibility or touch being withheld.
+Also, to question how images move between mediums and through the world, how they shape consciousness and the perception of time, and what it means to represent and to be represented.
+Indivisible from all this is a fascination with the embodied nature of human thought, the embeddedness of humanity in technology, and the play between the visual and the verbal.

 I studied at Chelsea and the Slade before completing a practice-led doctorate at the Ruskin School of Art, University of Oxford, where I currently teach.
-I’ve held research fellowships at Yale and Oxford and published a modest number of articles in scholarly journals such as October, the Oxford Art Journal, British Art Studies, the Sculpture Journal, and forthcoming in The Art Bulletin.
-These have addressed seemingly disparate themes, such as confluences between emerging understandings of electricity and early nineteenth-century landscape painting; the influence of photomechanical reproductive technologies on early twentieth-century sculpture; and puppets in early twenty-first century video art.
-At some point I should also bring to a close a couple of interrelated book projects that have occupied me for many years, one on disembodied hands and embodied thought, the other on John Constable and the boundaries of painting.
+I am represented by Hidde van Seggelen Gallery, Hamburg.
+I have held research fellowships at Yale and Oxford and published articles in scholarly journals such as October, The Art Bulletin, Oxford Art Journal, British Art Studies, and the Sculpture Journal.
+These have addressed such themes as the impact of emerging understandings of electricity on nineteenth-century landscape painting, the influence of photomechanical reproduction on early twentieth-century sculpture, and puppets in recent video art.
+A couple of interrelated book projects have stimulated me for many years, one on disembodied hands and embodied thought, the other on John Constable and the boundaries of painting.